ychuzevi/articles/consul/discovery_with_consul_01.md

 # Discovery with Consul at scale

-This article is the first one talking about our usage around Consul and the work in the Discovery team, a team in charge of running Consul, integrating all parts of Criteo in a streamlined way and provide the SDKs for all applications to properly talk.
+This article is the first one talking about our usage around Consul and the work in the Discovery team, a team in charge of running Consul, integrating all parts of Criteo in a streamlined way and provide the SDKs for all applications to properly talk to each others.

 In those articles, we will talk about the reasons of moving to Consul, the various issues we found using it, the patches we issued (more than 60 upstream contributions), the way we design our SDKs and the future directions we will embrace.

 ## Why moving to Consul?

-Almost three years ago, Criteo did choose Consul to discover services into our pretty large infrastructure.
+More than three years ago, Criteo did choose Consul to discover services into our pretty large infrastructure.

 Criteo used to rely on various systems to discover the services within the infrastructure: Chef queries (Chef is an automation system to deploy infrastructure), an in-house database-based system, and various other systems (Zookeeper, DNS, hardcoded paths).

 All of those heterogenous systems shared a few drawbacks: latency, huge implementation costs (lots of libraries) and difficulty to communicate with each other.
+Consistency of load balancing systems was also an issue since many systems did declare several healthchecks in order to guess whether a machine/service was up/down.

 Since Criteo was running for a long time with those systems, why moving to a new system?